More Than a Game: What Haiti Taught Me in Ninety Minutes

 He will take the tenth of your grain and of your vineyards…"

-In other words, he would take your wealth, your livestock, your sons for war—he would use his position to enrich himself and lead you astray.
-When God speaks, His Word speaks truth.
-What seemed addressed to the Israelites became a universal reality.
+In other words, he would seize your wealth, your livestock, your sons for war—using his position to enrich himself and lead you astray.
+God's warning proved accurate.
+What seemed like ancient history to the Israelites became the pattern of human power everywhere.

 We often think our situation is unique.